DETAILED ACTION

 Regarding claim 19, claim 19 is rejected under the same art and evidentiary limitations as determined for the method of Claim 7.

-Regarding claim 9, Wang and He teach all the limitations of claim 1, and are analyzed as previously discussed with respect to that claim.
-Wang and He however do not further disclose “wherein at least one of a Position-Dependent Predictor combination (PDPC), a Multiple Transform Selection (MTS), a Non-Separable Secondary Transform (NSST), an Intra-Sub Partitioning (ISP), and a Multiple reference line (MRL) intra prediction is applied to both a luma component and a chroma component.”
-Liu on the other hand from the same or similar field of endeavor discloses the foregoing.
-[Given the ‘or’ limitation above, Liu para 0049 is found to teach using a multiple reference line (MRL) intra prediction approach that can be applied to the nearest luma or chroma values, i.e., both] It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the motion vector derivation techniques of Wang and the adaptive motion vector precision for affine motion model based video coding of He, to add the teachings of Liu as above to provide an intra-prediction approach using multiple reference lines (e.g., Fig. 8) where matching may be improved that results in reduced residual values and hence better compression (para 0049).
+Regarding claim 9, Wang, He, and Zhao teach all the limitations of claim 1, and are analyzed as previously discussed with respect to that claim.
+Wang, He, and Zhao however do not further address “wherein a Multiple reference line (MRL) intra prediction is applied to both the luma component and the chroma component.”
+Liu on the other hand from the same or similar field of endeavor discloses and/or suggests the foregoing features.
+[Liu para 0049 is found to teach using a multiple reference line (MRL) intra prediction approach that can be applied to the nearest luma or chroma values, i.e., both] It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the techniques of Wang, He, and Zhao to add the teachings of Liu as above to provide an intra-prediction approach using multiple reference lines (e.g., Fig. 8) where matching may be improved that results in reduced residual values and hence better compression (para 0049).

 Regarding claim 15, claim 15 is rejected under the same art and evidentiary limitations as determined for the method of Claim 9.